WELL Building Standard overview

 WELL is a vocabulary you reach for, not a textbook you read straight through.
 Examitect's questions for Sustainable Design Literacy reflect that.
 Where a question is best resolved by a WELL concept (air quality, daylight, acoustics, biophilia, material transparency), the answer explanation names the concept, distinguishes WELL from LEED or Zero Carbon, and points back to the Canadian primary references that anchor the scenario in code.

 You also get scenario-based questions across the full Section 3 reading list, full-length mock exams that mirror ExAC pacing, and free study notes for every section.
-Try a few sample questions first, then check pricing when you want the full bank.
+Try a few sample questions first to gauge where you stand, then check pricing when you want the full question bank for all four sections.

 The WELL Building Standard (WELL) is a performance-based rating system for buildings, interiors, and communities that measures features supporting human health and well-being.
 It is published by the International WELL Building Institute (IWBI) and third-party verified by Green Business Certification Inc. (GBCI).
 The current version, WELL v2, graduated from pilot in June 2020 and is organized into ten concepts: Air, Water, Nourishment, Light, Movement, Thermal Comfort, Sound, Materials, Mind, and Community.

-No. Examitect's ExAC study plan lists WELL Building Standard v2 as a supplementary resource only, under Section 3 (Sustainability and final project), specifically the Sustainable Design Literacy category.
-It is not a primary resource for any ExAC category.
+No. Examitect's ExAC study plan lists WELL Building Standard v2 as a supplementary reference only, under Section 3 (Sustainability and final project), specifically the Sustainable Design Literacy category.
+It is not a primary reference for any ExAC category.

 WELL is published by the International WELL Building Institute (IWBI), a public benefit corporation.
 WELL launched in 2014 with WELL v1, the WELL v2 pilot began in 2018, and WELL v2 was confirmed by IWBI's Governance Council in June 2020.
 Third-party verification of WELL features is administered by Green Business Certification Inc. (GBCI), the same body that administers LEED.